 One led (LED-Yellow) is connected to the NC terminal and the other led (LED-Red) is connected to NO terminal.

 When the coil is not energized, the COM terminal is connected to the NC terminal.
 This is the normal condition of relay.

 The Coil terminals control the switching.
-When voltage is applied across the coil it becomes an electromagnet (rating of relay depends on coil and that much input must required across the coil to work properly).
+When voltage is applied across the coil it becomes an electromagnet (rating of relay depends on the coil and that much input must be required across the coil to work properly).
 Its core attracts the switch armature (lever) and activates the switch (switching it to NO contact point).